doublevoid/ash/README.md

 Voting in comments/posts

-Registering/User Accounts through `mix phx.gen auth`
+Registering and logging in for User Accounts through `mix phx.gen auth`

 User post history/timeline.